henningte/CarbohydratesAromaticsFTIR_R/README.md

 ## Modifications
 This (file: FTIRbaselines_1) is a modified version of the original script (file: FTIRbaselines.R) by Suzanne Hodgkins and Florida State University.
 Modifications were done by Henning Teickner (contact: h_teic01@wwu.de).

-The modifications ensure that non-integer valued wavenumbers of IR spectra can be processed by linearly interpolating the absorbance values for integer valued wavenumbers.
+The modifications ensure that non-integer valued wavenumbers of IR spectra and integer valued wavenumbers of IR spectra that are not spaced by values of one can be processed by linearly interpolating the absorbance values for integer valued wavenumbers.
 Modified parts are introduced by # "MODIFIED START" and the end of modified parts is marked with # "MODIFIED END" throughout the script.

 For modified parts, the copyright is © 2018 Henning Teickner and they are free under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 The modified parts and the rest of the program are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.